Geng-Zemin/MIRRIFT/README.md

 # Contact Information

-If you have any questions or suggestions, feel free to contact us at:
+If you have any questions or suggestions, please contact us at:
 >Author: Geng Zemin
 >Contact Email：gengzemin@whu.edu.cn